UofTActuarial/UofTActuarial.github.io/content/authors/Sebastian-Calcetero/_index.md

 # Display name
 title: Sebastian Calcetero

-#Use 1 for PI, 100 for Current Postdocs, 200 for current phds, 300 for current masters, 400 for current undergrads, 800 for alum postdocs, 810 for alum phds, 820 for alum masters, and 830 for alum undergrads, 900 for tools, 1000 for projects
+# Use 1-99 for professors, 101-199 for current postdocs, 201-299 for current phds, 301-399 for current masters, 401-499 for current undergrads, 801-809 for alum postdocs, 811-849 for alum phds, 851-899 for alum masters, and 901-999 for alum undergrads
+# Further modifying the weights in each group (e.g. 201, 202, 203,... for current phds) allows customized ordering (e.g. new students first)
 weight: 203

 # Username (this should match the folder name)
 authors:
 - Sebastian Calcetero

-#Author Names (alternative spellings etc)
+# Author Names (alternative spellings etc)
 names:
-- Sebastian Calcetero
+- Sebastian Calcetero # or any other spellings as in your publication citations

 # Is this the primary user of the site?
+DO NOT CHANGE THIS FIELD
 superuser: false

-# Role/position
+# Role/position: Professor, PhD Candidate/Student, or PhD, <year of graduation>
 role: PhD Candidate

 # Organizations/Affiliations
 organizations:
 - name: University of Toronto
-  url: ""

-#Utah or CU
-university: UofT

-# Short bio (displayed in user profile at end of posts)
-# bio: My research interests include distributed robotics, mobile computing and programmable matter.

 interests:
 - Applied Statistics